engspa12/TravelDBM/README.md

 # TravelDBM

 #### TravelDBM is an Android app for searching hotels in a determined city.
-It will help you find hotels by giving the name of the city and the check-in and check-out dates.
+Introduce the city name along with the check-in and check-out dates to discover available hotel options for your stay.

 #### You can save hotels as favorites, share hotel information with family and friends, and see hotel details as room prices, services, location, contact information and so on.